yukuntan92/PALLAS/README.md

 **There are several parameters that can be adjusted by the user which can make the inference more accurate.
 (Optional)**

 - **noise**: the search space of process noise need to be given with format "x-x" ("lower-upper").
 The process noise is the noise when the gene transit from one state to another.
-0-0.1 is default which means at most 10% probability that gene get opposite value.
+0.05 is default which means 5% probability that gene get opposite value.

 - **baseline**: the search space for down expressed gene level is needed with format "x-x".
 Default range is based on minimum value and mean value of the dataset.